Financial

 Pepper Rewards Review: Earn Rebates on Gift Cards from Top Brands

-Recently, out of nowhere, an app called Pepper seemed to be all the rage in the credit card reward and deal-finding corner of the Internet.
+About a year and some change ago, out of nowhere, an app called Pepper seemed to be all the rage in the credit card reward and deal-finding corner of the Internet.
 Unlike some other apps I’ve seen mentioned that just seem too convoluted to be worth it, the premise of Pepper is super simple: buy gift cards and earn rewards.
-While there are some other sites where you can buy discounted gift cards or other apps (such as Ibotta and Fold among others) where you can earn cashback on gift cards, Pepper’s 5% across-the-board rate definitely stands out.
+While there are some other sites where you can buy discounted gift cards or other apps (such as Ibotta and Fold among others) where you can earn cashback on gift cards, Pepper’s rate definitely stood out.
+However, since then, the app has undergone some changes

-So, is Pepper worth the hype?
-Let’s take a look at what the app offers as well as my experience with it so far.
+So, is Pepper still worth the hype?
+Let’s take a look at what the app offers as well as my experience with it.

-- Earn 5% back on digital gift card purchases
+- Earn rewards on digital gift card purchases

 - Redeem rewards for more gift cards